Skip to main content

 Open-source workspace stack

 Every other tutorial in this academy needs a working Nextcloud.
-This is the fastest route: three commands and you run the official Nextcloud image locally, identical to production.
-No sales call, no demo environment that can go offline, no custom Dockerfile.
+This is the fastest route: a few commands and you run the official Nextcloud locally on your laptop, identical to production.
+You do not need to be a programmer — if you can install an app and copy and paste text, you will get through this.
 After that you install the Conduction apps from the Nextcloud app store, the same path as production.